-5th/6th Grade Boys and Girls Dress Code
+6th Grade Boys and Girls Dress Code

-Dress code for Fifth and Sixth Grade is the same as for Grades Seven through Twelve (see below) with the following exceptions:
+Dress code for Sixth Grade is the same as for Grades Seven through Twelve (see below) with the following exceptions:

-Women's Skort: Fifth and Sixth Grade girls may wear skirts, but they may also wear a Lloyd plaid SPA uniform skort, available at the preferred vendors.
+Girls' Skort: Sixth Grade girls may wear skirts, but they may also wear a Lloyd plaid SPA uniform skort, available at the preferred vendors.
 The skort hem may be no higher than just above the knee, both in front and in back.
 Skort hem should be within two inches of the ground when properly adjusted at the waist and kneeling on a level surface, and may be longer if desired.
 Skorts must be worn at the waist, not rolled up and not hanging off the hips.